Learning English with adventure games

 Recommended games

 Which adventure game should you play?
 I used to have a simple answer: any game from LucasArts.
 LucasArts adventure games have an intelligent story (more intelligent than most Hollywood movies), excellent humor, beautiful graphics, stirring music, and voices of talented actors.
 They do something amazing: they suck you in and make you feel a part of another world.
 When I was 13, I would shiver from excitement whenever I would solve a puzzle in Indiana Jones and the Last Crusade, often after two days of trying.
-In high school, I remember I wanted to cry after I reached the end of Grim Fandango.
+In high school, I remember I had tears in my eyes after I reached the end of Grim Fandango.

 So what should you do?
 Here are some options: